cdl-saarland/CGO17_ArtifactEvaluation/README.md

   - zlib >=1.2.3.4
   - Common tools like: git, grep, sed, yacc, groff, ... (see `docker/Dockerfile` for a list of packages installed on top of a clean Ubuntu system)

+# Customization and reusability

+The C/C++ compiler with Polly build-in that is by default created in `toolchain/llvm_obj/bin` can be used on other C/C++ benchmarks to evaluate the effects there.
+Details (including compiler flags) to reproduce all experiments are listed at the end of this document.

+As en example we can use Polly with assumptions enabled on a the "spectralnorm" benchmark of the [Benchmarks Game][6].
+The source code and the "make" command is given on the webpage, however we will replace `/usr/bin/gcc` with our compiler and add [options](#Run-Options) to enable Polly and report its activity.

 # Implementation notes